hpjeonGIT/Tips/rhel_centos_troubleshooting.md

 - Perforce, matlab?
 - Error message: `symbol lookup error: /lib64/libk5crypto.so.3: undefined symbol:EVP_KDF_ctrl, version OPENSSL 1_1_10`
 - Solution: disable or rename libcrypto.so.1.1 from lib folder of the application

+## Regarding RDP Remote Desktop connection
+- Server: xdrp. load drp on systemctl and Remote desktop from Windows can land on Linux.
+Like vnc server
+- Client:
+  - freerdp: command is xfreerdp
+  - vinagre: